Our proposed merger with Australian Mutual Bank

 What’s next?

 The proposed merger requires regulatory and member approval to proceed.
 A member vote is expected in 2026.

-To help our members make an informed decision about the proposed merger, we’ll provide regular updates and further information as we reach important milestones later this year.
+To help our members make an informed decision about the proposed merger, we’ll provide regular updates and information to members as we reach important milestones before the vote in 2026.

 FAQs